-We are in the midst of a golden age for and .
+We are in the midst of a golden age for #comics and #cartoons.
 Long overlooked as childish and simplistic, comics are finally getting the respect they deserve.
 From Hollywood Marvel blockbusters, to the haunting ferocity of Netflix’s Jessica Jones, to renowned literary graphic novels like The Watchmen, comics are taking center stage.

 And with good reason.
 Yes, cartoons and comics are fun.
 But they also do a masterful job of combining dialogue and visuals to create a lasting impression.

-[av_button label=’GIVE ME CONTENT ADVICE TODAY’ link=’http://www.evolvedmedia.com/contact/’ link_target=’_blank’ size=’x-large’ position=’left’ icon_select=’yes’ icon=’ue83c’ font=’entypo-fontello’ color=’orange’ custom_bg=’fa8f00′ custom_font=’ffffff’ av_uid=’av-4pmhfa’]
+[av_button label=’GIVE ME CONTENT ADVICE TODAY’ link=’https://www.evolvedmedia.com/contact/’ link_target=’_blank’ size=’x-large’ position=’left’ icon_select=’yes’ icon=’ue83c’ font=’entypo-fontello’ color=’orange’ custom_bg=’fa8f00′ custom_font=’ffffff’ av_uid=’av-4pmhfa’]

 Comics’ ability to convey critical ideas in an entertaining, resonant way is just one reason why they can be so effective in marketing.
 At Evolved Media we’ve often relied on comics and cartoons to capture powerful marketing messages, and along with them, the interest of clients and their customers.